PatrickConboy/World-of-Warcraft-API/README.md

 - Preferably a Linux-based terminal to run on
 - SQL Alchemy, Flask, requests_oauthlib, and oauthlib.oauth2 must all be installed

-**Note:** This API is hosted on heroku.
+**Note:** This API is hosted on heroku, but isn't working currently.
 Base url link is below in documentation.

 # API Documentation

+**Note:** This URL is currently returning a 503 for all requests and is not functioning properly.
 Base Url for API: https://worldofwarcraft-api.herokuapp.com/

 For full API Documentation: [DOCUMENTATION.md](https://github.com/PatrickConboy/World-of-Warcraft-API/blob/master/DOCUMENTATION.md)